Summer University Financial Aid for Undergraduate Students

 Types of Aid Available to Graduate Students for Summer

-- Unsubsidized Stafford Loans: Graduate students enrolled in at least 5 credits may be eligible for limited Unsubsidized Stafford Loan eligibility if they borrowed less than $20,500 in Unsubsidized Stafford loans between the fall 2018 and spring 2019 semesters.
+- Federal Direct Unsubsidized Loan: Graduate students enrolled in at least 5 credits may be eligible for limited Federal Direct Unsubsidized Loan eligibility if they borrowed less than $20,500 in Federal Direct Unsubsidized loans between the fall 2019 and spring 2020 semesters.

-- Graduate PLUS Loan: Graduate students enrolled in at least 5 credits may be eligible to borrow through the Graduate PLUS Loan program.
-Graduate PLUS Loans require a credit check for approval and students can generally borrow up to the cost of attendance, less other aid received for the enrollment period.
+- Federal Direct Graduate PLUS Loan: Graduate students enrolled in at least 5 credits may be eligible to borrow through the Federal Direct Graduate PLUS Loan program.
+Federal Direct Graduate PLUS Loans require a credit check for approval and students can generally borrow up to the cost of attendance, less other aid received for the enrollment period.